Pentapodus nagasakiensis: Description

 Pentapodus nagasakiensis has its dorsal fin supported by 10 spines and 9 soft rays while the anal fin is supported by 3 spines and 7 soft rays.
 The scales on the head extend forward to a level with the front edge of the eyes and the rear nostrils.
 The suborbital is not scaled and neither is the lower limb of the preoperculum.
 The pelvic fins are moderately long extending to or nearly to the level of the anus.
 The caudal fin lobes are of equal length and are pointed.
 The overall colour is yellowish shading to whitish on the lower body.
 There is a clear, wide yellow stripe running from the snout to the caudal peduncle with whitish stripes above and below it.
 This species has a maximum published total length of 20 cm although 10 cm standard length is more typical.

 Distribution and habitat

 Pentapodus nagasakiensis is found in the eastern Indian Ocean and Western Pacific Ocean from Japan in the north to northern Australia in the south, including Palau and New Caledonia.
 In Australia they are found from the Houtman Abrolhos in Western Australia east to the Arafura Sea and along the Great Barrier Reef of Queensland.
 Juveniles have been recorded as far south as Sydney.
-Itis found at depths between 20 and 100 m in deeper offshore waters but it will swim into shallower estuaries and harbours.
+It is found at depths between 20 and 100 m in deeper offshore waters but it will swim into shallower estuaries and harbours.